paul-hammant/tbd/content/context/index.md

 Importantly, the reader should understand that there is a large overlap between Trunk Based Development and Continuous Integration, as defined by it's definers and documenters.
-Whereas Trunk Based Development focuses on a pure source-control workflow and an individual contributor's obligations to that, Continous Integration focuses equally on that and the need to have early warnings breakages and incompatibilities.
+Whereas Trunk Based Development focuses on a pure source-control workflow and an individual contributor's obligations to that, Continous Integration focuses equally on that and the need to have machines issue early warnings breakages and incompatibilities.

+DevOPS is encompassing too.
+At the very least, the expansion of developers habits into operations heartlands giving Infrastructure as Code, continual improvement experiments, a focus on time through the machine, the scripting of previously manual operations things, goes further than we can represent in a stylized layer cake diagram, and indeed in this site.